The ultimate guide to the different types of rugs, including the best types of rug weaves, materials, and styles for your decorating needs.

 It has strong fibers that could withstand intense foot traffic, coupled with its softness that makes it feel very luxurious.
 It’s also moisture- and dirt-resistant so it’s certainly a worthy investment especially if you’re living with kids or pets.

-What Is The Best Type Of Rug For A Living Room?
+What Is The Best Rug For A Living Room?

 On that note, you might want to consider an all-wool or a cotton flatweave rug because they fit the qualifications above perfectly.

-What Type Of Rug Is Best For Under Dining Table?
+What Rug To Use Under a Dining Table?

 Also, this area is prone to high traffic so plush rugs might get worn down right away.